SimpleNexus/nexoform/README.md

 Options:
   e, [--environment=ENVIRONMENT]
   y, [--assume-yes], [--no-assume-yes]
+  r, [--refresh], [--no-refresh]
+                                        # Default: true

 Description:
-    Destroys any resources that have been provisioned
+    Destroys any resources that have been provisioned.
+If you have ERB files, they will be run through ERB to generate the output before running destroy.

     > $ nexoform destroy
     > $ nexoform destroy --environment 'dev'